JaylenBradley/Intervu-TechDev/README.md

-# TechDevProject
+# Navia

-TechDevProject is a Python-based application designed to help users navigate career development in technology.
+Navia is a Python-based application designed to help users navigate career development in technology.
 It features an interactive questionnaire and generates personalized roadmaps based on user input.

 ## Features